wouterpeyrot/CCGWAS/README.md

 # Running CC-GWAS

-`CCGWAS` is an R Package for case-case association testing based on the case-control GWAS results of two different disorders.
+The `CCGWAS` R Package provides a tool for case-case association testing based on the case-control GWAS results of two different disorders.
 The CC-GWAS method is described in detail in Peyrot & Price.
 2020 bioRxiv.

 ## Getting Started